perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 This allows you to bring a modified SPPT table to macOS to disable or modify the Zero RPM feature, customizing the behavior of the graphics card.
 In Windows phase we have saved the SPPT table as PP_PhmSoftPowerPlayTable key from the Windows registry and we can have it as 3 different files:

-* MorePoweTool -> Save -> Save As REG: contains only the standalone key PP_PhmSoftPowerPlayTable (this has to be the first option)
+* MorePoweTool -> Save -> Save As REG: contains only the standalone key PP_PhmSoftPowerPlayTable (**this has to be the preferred option**)
 * MorePowerTool -> Write SPPT -> open Registry Editor -> look for the key in the registry according to the instructions above -> export the entire graphics card section, including but not only PP_PhmSoftPowerPlayTable:
   * Export as REG: Registry 5 file format
   * Export as TXT: hierarchical text format (avoid it).

 Either of the 3 files must be transformed into a valid hexadecimal string.
-This transformation can be done by the Anton Sychev's `PPT_script.command` in a very simple way.
+This transformation can be done by Anton Sychev's `PPT_script.command` in a very simple way.

-* In the Scripts folder, double click on `PPT_script.command`.
+* In the `Python-Script` folder, double click on `PPT_script.command`.
 * Script will prompt you to drag and drop the REG file onto the Terminal window.
 * Remember that you can select Windows REG or TXT file to transform it into a valid hexadecimal string but REG is preferred.
-* Final text will appear in the `Scripts/Result` folder.
-There will be 2 versions, one in plain text to be copied and pasted into an SSDT (Results.txt) and the other as a valid SSDT to be used directly (Results.dsl).
+* Output files will appear in the `Python-Script/Result` folder.
+There will be 2 versions, one in plain text to be copied and pasted into an SSDT (`Results.txt`) and the other as an SSDT ready to be used as is (`Results.dsl`).

+If using `Results.dsl`, remember to set the IOReg path of your graphics card based on your system, it may be different from the code above.
+To know the IOReg path to the graphics card, it can be done with:

+- *gfxutil* tool.
+- Hackintool: PCIe tab -> Name of your device (e.g. `Navi 23 [Radeon RX 6600/6600 XT/6600M]`) -> Device Path column -> Context menu -> Copy IOReg path.<br>
+This is the path on my system: `PCI0.PEG0.PEGP`.
+Check yours.

-<u>Note</u>: With this method we have a custom table.
-Zero RPM feature has been disabled or set up in a value other than default.
+<u>Note</u>: With this method we have a custom table. **Zero RPM feature has been disabled or set up in a value other than default**.

 ### Include the hexadecimal string in the SSDT file

-This is the code of a fairly common SSDT used with AMD graphics cards (SSDT folder >> SSDT-ZeroRPM-OFF.dsl).
-You can use it as reference.
+This is the code of a fairly common SSDT used with AMD graphics cards (SSDT folder >> `SSDT-ZeroRPM-OFF.dsl`).
+You can use it as a reference.

 ```c++
 DefinitionBlock ("", "SSDT", 2, "ETRX", "RPM", 0x00001000)